 A limited number of scholarships will be awarded to course participants from low and lower-middle income countries as defined by WHO who can demonstrate need.
 Please indicate your interest in being considered for a scholarship on the application.

 Limited to 23 participants to maximize the small-group learning environment.
 Early applications are encouraged due to high demand.

 Preference is given to health care providers who are, or plan to, enroll in the online UMN Global Health Course and plan to complete the CTropMed training®.
 Experience in clinical tropical medicine, infectious and emerging diseases and refugee health is desired although those with special interests but limited experience will be considered on an individual basis.
 Applications from individuals with diverse backgrounds and levels of training will be encouraged.

 Continuing Medical Education (CME) Credit

-While open to outside participants, the 2020 course will not carry CME credits.
+This course will not carry CME credits.

 The course will consist of a combination of didactic lectures, laboratory demonstrations, skills workshops, and case presentations during hospital rounds.
 Lectures, skills workshops, and demonstrations will involve the entire group.
 Clinical rounds will take place daily in small groups in a variety of settings that include both adult and pediatric patients.
 Required pre-course online modules (~15 hours) will be provided to participants not already enrolled in the full UMN Global Health Course so individuals arrive with a baseline knowledge.